JieuTang/CSY-DICOMweb-WADO-RS-URI/README.md

 # CSY-DICOMweb-WADO-RS-URI
-This is a private repository to generate the URL and to request to PACS for DICOMweb WADO-RS/URI.
+This private repository generates the URL and requests to PACS for DICOMweb WADO-RS/URI.

 ## DICOM WADO
 ### DICOMweb WADO-RS